-For a simple extraction, we will first apply a local anesthetic to prevent pain and discomfort.
+For a simple extraction, we will first use a local anesthetic to prevent pain and discomfort.
 The tooth will be loosened with a tool called an elevator and then removed with dental forceps.
 Once the procedure is complete, the area may be closed with one or two stitches.

 It is critical to keep the extraction area clean to prevent infection.
 We will provide you with dry, sterile gauze to bite down on for 30-45 minutes to limit bleeding while clotting takes place.
-For the next 24 hours, you shouldn’t smoke, rinse your mouth vigorously or brush the teeth directly next to the extraction site.
+For the next 24 hours, you shouldn’t smoke, rinse your mouth vigorously, or brush the teeth directly next to the extraction site.

 A certain amount of pain and discomfort is to be expected following an extraction, which can be minimized with a pain reliever and ice packs applied to the face for 15 minutes at a time.
 After a routine extraction, discomfort should lessen within three days to two weeks.
 Contact us immediately if you experience prolonged or severe pain, swelling, bleeding, or fever.